freakent/dbus-mqtt-devices/README.md

 		{ "clientId": "fe001", "version": "v1.0", "connected": 0, "services": {"t1": "temperature", "t2": "temperature"}}

-    please note: on disconnect the contents of the "services" are actually irrelevant as all the device services are cleared by this action.
+    _please note_: on disconnect the contents of the "services" are actually irrelevant as all the device services are cleared by this action.